 In fact, some reports suggest that taking L-Tyrosine along with Adderall can help reduce the withdrawals from Adderall itself.

 Many users on Reddit also report L-Tyrosine helped ease their comedown from Adderall.

 Can You Take L-Tyrosine, Magnesium and Adderall Together?

 But can you add Adderall to the mix?
-According to Drugs.com, you shouldn’t.
+You shouldn’t.
 There’s a moderate level of interaction between magnesium and Adderall.
 Taking them with L-tyrosine is not advised unless you’ve specifically been told otherwise by your doctor.

 The Bottom Line

 The bottom line is, mixing Adderall and L-Tyrosine should be safe.
 Notice the keyword ‘should’ here.